Assassination of Sergio Ramelli: The homicide

 Among the many tactics used by militants from both sides was the so-called practice "dei cucchini" ("of the spoons"): A prominent member of the opposite camp would be ambushed outside their place of work or residence, and then "severely" beaten up, i.e. they were to be cuccarlo ("cooked"), as a means of intimidation.
 According to the subsequent testimony of Avanguardia Operaia member Luigi Montinari, some young persons at the university, led by Roberto “Riccio” Grassi, decided in a meeting to "give Ramelli a lesson," while according to Giuseppe Ferrari Bravo's testimony "the order came from above [from the Avanguardia Operaia hierarchy]."

 On 13 March 1975, around noon, a group of eight went to wait for Ramelli near his home.
 Six individuals acted as lookouts while Marco Costa and Giuseppe Ferrari Bravo were assigned the task of the physical assault.

 Ramelli was attacked, at approximately 13:00 hrs, as he was taking out his parked scooter.
-The beatings to the head with wrenches and iron bars stopped, according to the defendants' testimony at the subsequent trial, when a woman from a nearby balcony started shouting at them.
-The group of attackers left the scene while Ramelli remained unconscious on the pavement.
-He was taken to the Policlinico of Milan where he remained in a coma for forty-seven days before succumbing to his wounds and dying on 29 April 1975.
+The beatings with Hazet wrenches and iron bars to the head stopped, according to the defendants' testimony at the subsequent trial, when a woman from a nearby balcony started shouting at them.
+The group of attackers left the scene as Ramelli remained unconscious on the pavement.
+He was taken by ambulance to the Policlinico of Milan where he remained in a coma for forty-seven days before succumbing to his wounds and dying on 29 April 1975.